Healthcare in Scotland

 Healthcare in Scotland is mainly provided by Scotland's public health service, NHS Scotland.
 It provides healthcare to all permanent residents free at the point of need and paid for from general taxation.
 Health is a matter that is devolved, and considerable differences have developed between the public healthcare systems in the countries of the United Kingdom, collectively the National Health Service (NHS).
 Though the public system dominates healthcare provision, private healthcare and a wide variety of alternative and complementary treatments are available for those willing and able to pay.

 Health in Scotland

-Overall Scotland has a healthy population.
-The average life expectancy in 2014 was 79.4 years, mortality rates from illnesses such as cancer and heart disease are declining, and obesity rates have stayed stable.
+Overall, Scotland has a healthy population.
+The average life expectancy in 2013 was 79.1 years.
 However, because Scotland is a country with large rural expanses (i.e. 20% of the population lives across 94% of the land space), there are parts of the population that find it challenging to access some healthcare services.
 This problem is compounded by a disproportionate number of people aged 65 and older living in these rural areas.
 The elderly generally require more specialised and intensive forms of healthcare services, which may not always be able to be provided at the same level in remote rural areas as they are in Scotland's urban areas due to a lack of rural healthcare professionals.